zostera/django-icons/README.md

 ## Origin

 Our plans at Zostera for an icon tool originate in <https://github.com/dyve/django-bootstrap3>.
 We isolated this into a Font Awesome tool in <https://github.com/zostera/django-fa>.
 When using our own product, we felt that the icon tool provided little improvement over plain HTML.
-Also, Font Awesome's icon names did not match the the intended function of the icon.
+Also, Font Awesome's icon names did not match the intended function of the icon.

 This is how we came to think of a library that: